Hakkı Yeten

-Hakkı Yeten, (3 December 1910 – 16 April 1989) was a Turkish football player and president of the İstanbul-based football club Beşiktaş J.K., which he also coached.
+Hakkı Yeten (3 December 1910 – 16 April 1989) was a Turkish football player and president of the Istanbul-based football club Beşiktaş J.K., which he also coached.
 He is one of the most important names in Beşiktaş history.

 He made Beşiktaş strong in character and club basis and has many records.
 He is still the football player who scored the most goals in Beşiktaş's history and scored the most in derbies.
 Its name is kept alive in Beşiktaş's infrastructure facilities.
-In addition, the east tribune of Vodafone Park, which was opened in 2016, was named Baba Hakkı Tribune.
+In addition, the east tribune of Vodafone Park, which was opened in 2016, was named "Baba Hakkı Tribünü".

+Hakkı Yeten is one of the two honorary presidents of Beşiktaş Jimnastik Kulübü, along with Süleyman Seba.

 Early life and career

 Yeten was born in 1910 at Vodina, in the Salonica Vilayet of the Ottoman Empire (present-day Greece).
-His father, a major in the Ottoman Army moved his family of six children to İstanbul, settling in the Beşiktaş district when Yeten was a year old.
-In 1914, Yeten's father was killed in the Battle of the Dardanelles.
+His father, a major in the Ottoman Army moved his family of six children to Istanbul, settling in the Beşiktaş district when Yeten was a year old.
+In 1914, Yeten's father was killed in the Battle of Gallipoli.
 Yeten went on to attend military high school, as his two elder brothers did before him.

 Yeten was attracted to football after his eldest brother, Muhtar, a multi-talented sportsman) introduced him to the sport.
 Yeten played in the school team, and was discovered soon by Beşiktaş J.K. club managers.
 He was one of the founders of Karagümrük and played for them between 1926 and 1931.
 In 1931, Yeten dropped out of school and joined Beşiktaş.

 He played for Beşiktaş for 17 years mostly in the second striker position, contributing to its numerous victories.
-Declared as permanent captain, he led Beşiktaş to 8 İstanbul League Champions, 3 İstanbul Cups, one İzmir International Fair Cup, 3 National League Champions, one Turkish Champion, 2 Prime Minister Cups and 4 Private Cups.
+Declared as permanent captain, he led Beşiktaş to 8 Istanbul League Champions, 3 Istanbul Cups, one İzmir International Fair Cup, 3 National League Champions, one Turkish Champion, 2 Prime Minister Cups and 4 Private Cups.
 Yeten was capped only three times for the Turkey national football team due to World War II.
 His fame became international, and eventually the English team Arsenal showed and interest in him.
 However, Yeten preferred to stay in Turkey.
 Yeten scored 382 goals in 439 games.
 He quit football as a player in 1948 after fans hooted him during a match.

 He was appointed coach in the 1948–1949 season, and served once again as manager in the 1950–1951 season.

 Yeten studied Law, graduating in 1937.
 He became a legal advisor for a state owned bank.
 After his retirement from the active sports, he served as Vice Chairman of the Turkish Football Federation, and acted as president of Beşiktaş J.K. for three terms in 1960–1963, 1964–1966 and 1967–1968.
 In 1984, he backed Süleyman Seba in the elections, who became club president.

-Called "Baba" ("Father") Hakkı, he was elected the first honorary president of his club before he died on April 17, 1989 in İstanbul.
+Called "Baba" ("Father") Hakkı, he was elected the first honorary president of his club before he died on April 17, 1989, in Istanbul.
 He was buried at the Zincirlikuyu Cemetery.